huyxdang/Paper-RAG/README.md

 PaperRAG is a production-ready Retrieval-Augmented Generation (RAG) system that enables conversational exploration of ~6,000 NeurIPS 2025 research papers.
 It implements a **Corrective RAG (CRAG)** architecture with intelligent query routing, hybrid search, document grading.

 It is powered by **Mistral** models (Mistral Large, Mistral Small, Ministral 3B, Mistral Embed), Cohere (Re-ranker) and Tavily (Web-search).
-The RAG workflow was orchestrated with LangGraph.
+The RAG flow was orchestrated with LangGraph.

-## CRAG Architecture
+## Corrective RAG Flow

 ```mermaid
 flowchart TD